-Members of the Massmart Social and Ethics Committee are the Massmart CEO and two non-Executive Directors.
+The Massmart Social and Ethics Committee comprises the Massmart CEO and two non-Executive Directors.
 The Committee is chaired by an independent non-Executive Director.
-An independent external advisor, the Chief Ethics and Compliance Officer, the Group Ethics Officer, the Group Corporate Affairs Executive, the Group General Counsel and the Group Human Capital Executive attend meetings by invitation.
+An independent external advisor, the Chief Ethics and Compliance Officer, the Group Corporate Affairs Executive, the Group General Counsel and the Group Human Capital Executive attended meetings by invitation.

 The Committee is governed by a charter and monitors Group performance in terms of defined Social and Ethics performance indicators that have been formulated with reference to Regulation 43(5) of the Companies Act.

-The Committee met twice during the year ended December 2016, at which meetings performance in the following areas was reviewed, in response to the requirements of the Companies Act:
+The Committee met twice during the year ended December 2015, at which meetings performance in the following areas were reviewed, in response to the requirements of the Companies Act:

-The Committee confirms that no material issues were identified by the Social and Ethics Committee during the 2016 reporting period.
+The Committee confirms that no material issues were identified by the Social and Ethics Committee during the period.

 Chairman of the Social and Ethics Committee